as5232485/learngit/readme.txt

 Git is a version control system.` t is a distributed version control system.
-Git is free software.Git is freei am a test readme.txt.
+Git is free software.Git is freei am a test readme.txt Git has a mutable index called stage..